Terroir and gastronomyLagrande tablée

 The power of plants

-Far from being just decoration, it cares for, perfumes and nourishes.
-Thyme, lavender, mint, arnica montana and sea buckthorn cover the meadows and hillsides.
-These natural treasures bear witness to a unique expertise in perfume, aromatic and medicinal plants.
-A whole palette of scents and benefits is revealed, in the fields as well as in the herbal teas and cosmetics made at altitude.
-You can also discover them at the Lautaret alpine garden and the Charance garden, headquarters of the Ecrins National Park, true botanical jewel cases where alpine flora is revealed in all its richness.
+Nature cares, perfumes and nourishes.
+Thyme, lavender, mint, arnica montana and sea buckthorn cover the meadows and hillsides, testifying to the know-how of perfume, aromatic and medicinal plants.
+From these treasures come scents and benefits, to be discovered at the Lautaret alpine garden and the Charance garden, headquarters of the Ecrins National Park, veritable botanical showcases of alpine flora.

 P. Domeyne – AD05